 Some practical ideas for sowing that have worked for others:

-2. Start a discovery Bible study with inquisitive non-believers.
-This is also very effective, but more on this later.
+- Start a discovery Bible study (DBS) with inquisitive non-believers.
+This is also very effective, but more on this in a later lesson.

-13. Meet community and village needs.
+- Meet serious community and village needs.
 The Bhojpuri Movement in India uses this method to great effect.

 Lift up Jesus, Don’t pull down other religions

-3. For every 20 trained in these seed sowing methods some 12-15 will do nothing, 3-5 become active, and 1-2 will become superstars.
+- For every 20 trained in these Gospel seed sowing methods listed above some 12-15 will do nothing, 3-5 become active, and 1-2 will become superstars.

-4. If you are successful and someone gives their life to Jesus, get them sowing Gospel seeds as soon as possible.
+- If you are successful and someone gives their life to Jesus, encourage them to sow their own Gospel seeds as soon as possible.

-5. Almost everyone will say yes to an offer to pray for their needs and this can lead to a great discussion
+- Almost everyone will say “yes” to an offer to pray for them and this can lead to a great discussion.

 1.Count how many times you have sown a Gospel seed in the last week.
 What about in the last month?